ojb500/aspnetcore-webpack-typescript-skeleton/README.md

 * Run in IIS Express or in console (to taste)
 * Change CSS or TypeScript
 * Marvel as the page updates before your eyes.

-We use a static index.html here but it's not hard to get Webpack to generate this as well.